REZ-OAN/REZ-OAN/README.md

 - 🔭 I’m Computer Science and Engineering Student.
-- 🌱 I’m currently Working with Basic Stuffs of Competitive Programming
+- 🌱 I’m currently Working with Basic Stuffs of DevOps Engineering
 - 📫 How to reach me: ahmedabir.rez@gmail.com
 <!-- CURRENTLY UNAVAILABLE
 - 👯 I’m looking to collaborate on ...